 Growing a catalpa tree (Catalpa spp.) from seed is a long-term project, but worth it for the large clusters of white flowers mature trees bear in late spring.
-Catalpa trees that are common garden favorites include southern catalpa (Catalpa bignonioides), which grows in U.S. Department of Agriculture plant hardiness zones 5a through 9a, and northern catalpa (Catalpa speciosa) and Chinese catalpa (Catalpa ovata), which both grow in USDA zones 4 through 8.
+Catalpa trees that are common garden favorites include southern catalpa (Catalpa bignonioides, USDA zones 5-9), northern catalpa (Catalpa speciosa, zones 4-8) and Chinese catalpa (Catalpa ovata, zones 4-8).
 The seeds of all three trees grow best in a moist, protected site.
 Catalpa trees are invasive in some areas of the United States.

 Catalpa Seed Pods

 Catalpa seeds must be ripe before sowing, and some seeds need exposure to cold temperatures.
 Catalpa seed pods turn brown in fall, and split open to release the ripe seeds.

 Collect southern catalpa and Chinese catalpa seed pods as they begin to open.
 These seeds are ready for sowing outdoors after collection, or you can store them in a cool, dry place for sowing in spring.
 Three weeks before you plan to sow them, place the stored seeds in a refrigerator to expose the seed to cold temperatures, which triggers sprouting.